Delano, Tennessee

 Delano is an unincorporated community in Polk County, Tennessee, United States.
 It is located near the junction of U.S. Route 411, Tennessee State Route 30 and Tennessee State Route 163 4.3 mi south-southwest of Etowah.
 Delano has a post office with ZIP code 37325, which opened on August 14, 1909.

-Delano is home to an Old Order Mennonite community, which operates a popular produce market.
-The Mennonites are under the oversight of the Noah Hoover Old Order Mennonites of Scottsville, Kentucky.
+Delano is home to an Old Order Mennonite community, that operates a popular produce market.
+The Mennonites are under the oversight of Noah Hoover Old Order Mennonites of Scottsville, Kentucky.